AnnkaG/Map/README.md

 NEIGHBORHOOD MAP (REACT)

 Map shows places where 9 Slovak castles are located.
-After clicking the marker, the Wikipedia info on particular castle retreives.
+After clicking the marker, the Wikipedia info on particular castle retrieves.

 HOW TO RUN IN DEVELOPER MODE:
 1. Download the repo